 And Jehovah saith unto the Adversary, “Hast thou set thy heart against My servant Job because there is none like him in the land, a man perfect and upright, fearing God, and turning aside from evil?”
 (Job 1:8, YLT)

 Satan had set his heart against Job.
 “So why didn’t God stop the Devil?”
 Good question.
 We might also ask, “Why doesn’t God stop earthquakes or famines or wars?”
 The answer is, not everything that happens is God’s responsibility.
 He left the planet in Adam’s control and Adam handed it to the Devil.
 Satan went for Job because he could.
-When God said, “All that he has is in thy power” (Job 1:12), He wasn’t handing Job over to Satan – God doesn’t do deals with the Devil! – He was simply stating a fact.
+When God said, “All that he has is in thy power” (Job 1:12, see also 2:6), He wasn’t handing Job over to Satan – God doesn’t do deals with the Devil! – He was simply stating a fact.
 The whole unredeemed “world is under the control of the evil one” (1 Joh 5:19).